 For public records requests, please contact the city’s custodian of public records:City Clerk, Penny Overstreet105 S 2nd Street/P.O.
 Box 70Flagler Beach, FL email@example.comPhone # (386) 517-2000 x233Fax # (386) 517-2008

 The charge for single sided photocopies on letter sized paper is $0.15 per page or $0.20 per page for double side copies.
 For color copies, the charge is $1.00.
 Audio copies of meetings are available at $3.00 a disk.

 The Flagler Beach Library is located at 315 S. Seventh Street.
-The library has a variety of books, audio books, magazines and even puzzles.
-For more information on the library's programs, tour the library page.
+The library has a variety of books, audio books, and magazines.
+For more information about the library, tour our library page.

 Outdoor Entertainment Permits are available by emailing City Clerk Penny Overstreet, calling 386-517-2000 x 233 or x 235, or stopping in at City Hall